Mark Collie (album)

-Mark Collie is the third studio album by the American country music artist of the same name.
+Mark Collie is the third studio album by American country music artist Mark Collie.
 It was released in 1993 by MCA Records.
 It featured the singles "Even the Man in the Moon Is Cryin'", "Shame Shame Shame Shame", "Born to Love You" and "Something's Gonna Change Her Mind".
 It peaked at number 38 on the Top Country Albums chart.

 Critical reception

 Brian Mansfield of AllMusic gave the record 4.5 out of 5 stars, writing that: "At once a move to the mainstream and a return to Collie's West Tennessee rockabilly roots, the album worked fairly well."